Salar de Uyuni and entering Bolivia

 - Seguro Obligatorio – 3rd party insurance on your vehicle. ↩

-- I later read on the Horizons Unlimited forum that if you one are staying for 30 days in Bolivia, then you don’t need a SOAT.
+- I later read on the Horizons Unlimited forum that if you only are staying for 30 days in Bolivia, then you don’t need a SOAT.
 But it is a hearsay, so I don’t quite trust it.
 On the other hand, it could explain why I just got a 30 days permit to stay in Bolivia without any questions asked regarding insurance or other things… ↩

 - An acroyogi-friend from Antofagasta that decided to join me for a couple of days in San Pedro de Atacama. ↩